mcraeteisha/Budget-Tracker-PWA/README.md

 ## Learnings and Issues
 Some of the learnings I'm taking away from this project are:
 1. An issue I ran into with this project was deployment. getting the Heroku app deplyoed using MongoDB Atlas.
-Also, at times my Service Worker file was throwing errors (I realized I was including uncessesay files in Service Worker doc.)
+The fix for this was that in my Config Vars for MongoDB_URI in Heroku, I had "< >" around my password, so MongoDB Atlas was not connecting.
+Also, at times my Service Worker file was throwing errors and trying to serve the wrong files (I realized I was including uncessesay files in my Service Worker doc.
+Also, clearing my cache seemed to help).

 ## Future Application Updates
 * Create easy-to-use edit and delete buttons for transactions, giving users the option to update their previous transaction history.